hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Text QUote char anywhere other than the either ends of cell text content, will get replaced by [\_] i.e underscore.

-NOTE: User can set a different field seperator or quote char from the commandline.
+NOTE: User can set a different field seperator or quote char from the commandline and or by using the cfieldsep and ctextquote commands.

 ### Encryption support